oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/_index.md

 description = "Use a Kubernetes PersistentVolume (PV) and PersistentVolumeClaim (PVC) to store WebLogic domain homes and log files."
 +++

-This section provides general information about settting up Persistent storage which can be used as storage for WebLogic domain homes and log files.
+This section provides general information about setting up Persistent storage, which can be used for the WebLogic domain homes and log files.

 {{% children style="h4" description="true" %}}